KuzeyOzturac/week3design/README.md

 ```

 ## Technical Problems
-As of right now, none.
+None as of right now.